 Octopus Inheritance Tax Service

-- Capital preservation or growth option
+- Capital preservation a priority

-- Target return of 3% per annum
+- Target return of 3% per annum (not guaranteed)

 Target return and strategy

 The target return is 3% per annum net of annual fees.
 The target is not guaranteed.
 Octopus’s annual management fee is rolled up and not paid until investors cash in and have received a minimum of 3% compound per annum return.